A Director's Guide to Personal Guarantees

 What Happens When a Personal Guarantee is Called In?

-The creditor may issue a Statutory Demand, which gives you 21 days to settle the debt or agree to a payment plan.
-If you cannot do this, the creditor can start bankruptcy proceedings against you.
+The creditor may issue a Statutory Demand, which is a formal, legal ultimatum.
+You have 21 days to settle the debt or reach a formal, written agreement for a payment plan.
+If you fail to do so, the creditor can immediately petition the court to start bankruptcy proceedings against you personally.

 How to Protect Yourself and Your Business

-Using a CVA: A Company Voluntary Arrangement (CVA) can be used to exit lease obligations and allow you to vacate premises, which may prevent a landlord from claiming on a PG for rent arrears.
+• Using a CVA (Company Voluntary Arrangement): A CVA can be a powerful tool, often used to legally exit expensive commercial lease obligations and vacate premises.
+This action can immediately prevent a landlord from claiming on a PG for future rent arrears.

 Common Questions Answered